bahadirkisbet/algotrader/README.md

     - [ ] Custom buy/sell orders over the current position
     - [ ] Custom buy/sell orders over the current price
     - [ ] Login Page (possibly keycloak)
+  - [ ] Design REST API backend
+    - [ ] Profit and loss statistics
+    - [ ] Current price, graph, indicators and position
+    - [ ] History of trades
+    - [ ] Custom buy/sell orders over the current position
+    - [ ] Custom buy/sell orders over the current price
+    - [ ] Websocket

 #### Bug
-- [ ] It should make roughly 2900 calls for btcusdt when it's back-filling, but it makes 5900 calls.
+- [X] It should make roughly 2900 calls for btcusdt when it's back-filling, but it makes 5900 calls.
 Find the reason and fix it

 ### OpenAI Suggestions